Excoriate/go-service-boilerplate/.github/ISSUE_TEMPLATE/bug_report.md

 ## 🔑 Expected Behavior
 Explain what you anticipated happening.
-Example: "The CLI should've provisioned the resource and outputted success message."
+Example: "The App should've provisioned the resource and outputted success message."

 ## 🌚 Actual Behavior
 Describe what actually occurred given the steps.